q3769/conseq4j/README.md

 ## User Stories

-1. As a client of the conseq4j API, I want to summon a thread/executor by a sequence key, so that I can sequentially execute all related tasks with the same sequence key using the same executor while unrelated tasks with different sequence keys can be executed concurrently by different executors.
+1. As a client of the conseq4j API, I want to summon a thread/executor by a sequence key, so that I can sequentially execute all related tasks sequentially submitted with the same sequence key using the same executor; unrelated tasks with different sequence keys can be executed concurrently by different executors even when they are submitted sequentially.
-2. As a client of the conseq4j API, I want to asynchronously submit a task for execution together with a sequence key, so that, across all such submissions, related tasks under the same sequence key are executed sequentially and unrelated tasks of different sequence keys are executed concurrently.
+2. As a client of the conseq4j API, I want to asynchronously submit a task for execution together with a sequence key, so that, across all such submissions, related tasks submitted sequentially under the same sequence key are executed sequentially; unrelated tasks of different sequence keys are executed concurrently even when they are submitted sequentially.

 Consider using conseq4j when you want to achieve concurrent processing globally while preserving meaningful local execution order at the same time.